SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 MMT analysis, but I am constantly learning and have the desire and motivation to do so precisely to be of public service and not merely "let nature provide."
-You cannot yet get a degree or certificate in "MMT Nursing" but I enrol in Bill Mitchell's university courses and diligently complete the assignment to become a better "MMT Nurse."
+You cannot yet get a degree or certificate in "MMT Nursing" but I enrol in Bill Mitchell's university courses and diligently complete the assignments to become a better "MMT Nurse."
 I'm never going to be the best *MMT Nurse*.
 But if no others arise in large numbers, I'll do what I can.